LabKey/glass-components/packages/components/releaseNotes/components.md

 ### version 5.20.6
 *Released*: TBD
-- Issue 52038: Fix problem with editable grid not saving changes for fields whose names and fieldKeys are different
+- Issue 52038: Fix problems fields whose names and fieldKeys are different
+ - Editable grid needs to find columns using names not field key
+ - detail editing needs to use name instead of fieldKey for changed values

 ### version 5.20.5
 *Released*: 13 January 2025